microram/ee4-tools/readme.md

 ## Getting Started

-Please use caution, some bucket names/folders are still hard coded.
+Please use caution.
+This script is still under development.
+Some v3 scripts have bucket names/folders hard coded.
+Development effort is focused on v4 at the moment.

 No support available.
 Use at your own risk.

+All scripts are expected to be mostly working at this time.
+You should be able to backup and restore.

-The ee4-restore-site script is working.
+The ee4-restore-site script is now working.
 More work is needed on better handling of command line options.

 #### Usage Examples